What To Wear in Europe • Ultimate Packing List for Europe

 Comfortable Shoes

 Europeans are not opposed to sneakers, just trainers outside the gym, so opting for a pair of casual sneakers is excellent.
-Considering most of the cities in Europe are walking cities, be prepared to spend a lot of time in them.
-We love to wear our Allbirds, but any comfortable casual shoe will work.
+Considering most of Europe’s cities are walkable, be prepared to spend a lot of time in them.
+We love Allbirds, but any comfortable casual shoe will work.

 Our Recommendations For Shoes